 Medical ethics are rarely taught in undergraduate science, so it’s fine if you don’t have much knowledge in this area.
 While preparing for your MMI interviews, it’s best to brush up on medical ethics principles through our more detailed medical ethics blog post.
 You can have a basic framework to approach ethics prompts (and pretty much any decision in life) by viewing the problem through the four principles of medical ethics:

 - Autonomy – Patients have the right to control what happens to them

 - Beneficence – Strive to do the most good for the patient in every situation

 - Nonmaleficence – Strive to do no harm to the patient

 - Justice – Fairness in allocation of resources and treatments.

 The second thing to identify is who are the stakeholders, i.e. who will be affected by this ethical dilemma?
 Once you have identified the stakeholders, you can weigh in on the decision and share your thought process.
 A key point in ethical questions is that there may not be a clear cut correct answer.
 Rather, the interviewer wants to know that you are informed of the principles at stake, can think through the ramifications of each decision, and balance out the pros vs. cons of the dilemma.

-Practice: MMI Interview Questions and Answers for Medical School:
+Sample MMI Ethical Interview Questions and Answers for Medical School: